hobbo91/BetterBright/README.md

 **Use at your own risk!**

-Whilst the display is designed to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.
+Whilst the original display is designed by SHARP/Sony to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.

+**100% brightness will drain the battery faster!**

-In an age of 1800/2500mAh batteries and nobody using UMD any more, battery drain isn't so much of a concern as was in 2004 - 2014.
+In an age of quality 1800/2500mAh batteries, and nobody using UMD any more, battery drain isn't so much of a concern as was 10+ years ago.

 ## Config (`BetterBright.ini`)